 - Two weeks' (average working week) leave per year, per employee to care for sick children under the age of 12, and one week for other dependants/family members needing care, with full earnings replacement.
 This regulation also applies for adoptive and foster parents of sick children.
 A leave can be taken for a partner's child only if the child lives in the same household.
 Accompanying a child under the age of 10 years during an inpatient stay at the hospital is also possible.
-If a medical certificate is requested by the employer, costs of the certificate need to be borne by the employer. - If the child's main carer falls sick or becomes unavailable (e.g. grandmother), parents are also entitled to stay at home with their child (based on the respective law Urlaubsgesetz §16). - There are two different types of longer care leave.
+If a medical certificate is requested by the employer, costs of the certificate need to be borne by the employer. - If the child's main carer falls sick or becomes unavailable (e.g., grandmother), parents are also entitled to stay at home with their child (based on the respective law Urlaubsgesetz §16). - There are two different types of longer care leave.
 Firstly, employees have a statutory right to take a maximum of six months' family hospice leave (Familienhospizkarenz) for the purpose of nursing terminally ill family members.
 If the leave is taken for severely ill children, it can be extended to nine months.
 The leave for care of severely ill children may be renewed twice (i.e. in total up to a maximum of 27 months).
 Eligibility is the same as for the care allowance (Pflegekarenzgeld) described below. - Secondly, if their employer agrees, employees who have worked with their employer for three preceding months may take long-term care leave (Pflegekarenz).
 This leave allows caregivers to organise (formal) care or provide (informal) care for frail dependants/family members for a duration of three months (initially) per dependent.
+The minimum duration for this leave is one month.
+It can be extended from three months to six months (per dependent) if the health status of the dependent person worsens substantially.
+While in general the employer has to agree to this type of leave, a new regulation was introduced as of 1st January 2020 within this model: It foresees a right to a care leave for two weeks with possibility for extension for another two weeks.
+The right to care leave is granted only in enterprises with more than five employees.

-The minimum duration for this https://www.sozialministeriumservice.at/Finanzielles/Pflegeunterstuetzungen/Pflegekarenz und -teilzeit/Pflegekarenz und -teilzeit.de.html (official information in German)
+&lt;sup>3 See also: www.sozialministeriumservice.at/Finanzielles/ Pflegeunterstuetzungen/Pflegekarenz und -teilzeit/Pflegekarenz und -teilzeit.de.html (official information in German)